-c) New Accounting Standards and Interpretations not yet mandatory or early adopted d) Basis of consolidation
+New Accounting Standards and Interpretations not yet mandatory or early adopted d) Basis of consolidation

 Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Group for the annual reporting period ended 31 December 2023.
-The Group has not yet assessed the impact of these new or amended Accounting Standards and Interpretations.
+These new or amended Accounting Standards and Interpretations are not expected to have a material impact on the consolidated entity's financial statements.